NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Diagnosis

-Diagnosis of congenital fiber-type disproportion (CFTD), a genetically and clinically heterogeneous congenital myopathy, is based on a combination of clinical presentation and morphologic features observed on skeletal muscle histology [Brooke 1973, Clarke & North 2003, North 2004].
+Diagnosis of congenital fiber-type disproportion (CFTD), a genetically and clinically heterogeneous congenital myopathy, is based on a combination of the following [Brooke 1973, Clarke & North 2003, North 2004]:

 Most common clinical presentation.
-CFTD usually presents with hypotonia and varying degrees of skeletal muscle weakness that primarily affects the limbs, usually presenting at birth or within the first year of life and remaining stable over time or improving with age.
+CFTD usually presents with hypotonia and varying degrees of skeletal muscle weakness that primarily affects the limbs, generally presenting at birth or within the first year of life and remaining stable over time or improving with age.

-Skeletal muscle histology (see Figure)
+Skeletal muscle histology (see Figure 1)

-Figure
+Figure 1.

 • Additional findings that may also be present: